IliaOzhmegov/TradingNeuralNetwork/README.md

 The time span of our data is from December 30, 1927 to January 22, 2021 - almost hundred years of data.

+**Sequences**

-Also, there is a shortened version of the raw data - the "SP500" csv file.
+We have created a shortened version of the raw data - the *"SP500"* csv file.
 Since more reliable data is from aproximatelly 1962, we have discarted the data before January 2, 1962.
-More on this in the following chapter "Initial Analysis".

-In addition, as part of the data preparation, we have create the sequences of the data.
-They were created by building a custom sequence distributor (see sequence_distributor.py) to slice data into the small windows of 30 days each, which will be used as predictors, and the slices with the span of 5 days - the target values that need to be predicted.
+Next, as part of the data preparation, we have create the sequences of these data.
+They were created by building a custom sequence distributor (see *sequence_distributor.py*) to slice data into the small windows of 30 days each, which will be used as predictors, and the slices with the span of 5 days - the target values that need to be predicted.
 The predictor and target data were scaled separetelly using different approaches.
+For  example, the 30-day predictor sequences were scaled by taking the minimum and maximus values: 4.5% and 95.5% respectively.
 So overall we have created 14,832 sequences.
 These sequences were used as an inputs for our Time Series Neural Networks: TDNN, LSTM, RNN.

 **Pipeline**

-Speaking of analyzing the raw visual data,  we had to create a certain pipeline to put it into the proper format and then make forecasts based on that.
-First of all, simply inputting the whole sequence of candle plots and asking the models to make a forecast -(continue the picture) is not the best approach for our specific task.
+For analyzing the raw visual data,  we had to create a certain pipeline to put it into the proper format and then make forecasts based on that.
+First of all, simply inputting the whole sequence of candle plots and asking the models to make a forecast - (continue the picture) is not the best approach for our specific task.
 We need to detach the individual candles in the first place, remove the background noise (for instance the grid) and so on.
 The illustration below demonstrates how we do it.

 ![Pipeline](images/pipeline_ps.png)